 There’s a universal law that states you attract what you focus on.
-By focusing on ways you can be productive in sales, you tend to see things that add to that productivity.
+By focusing on ways which you can be productive in sales, you tend to see things that add to that productivity.
 And it works the opposite way, too.
 Have you noticed that when you focus on how bad things are, more bad things seem to crop up?

-This is all due to a specific part of our brain called the reticular activating system.
-This operates to provide an awareness of what is around us, deleting things that are natural and obvious to us, and highlighting things that are different.
+RAS for short, the reticular activating system operates to provide an awareness of what is around us, deleting things that are natural and obvious to us, and highlighting things that are different.

 This is useful when you are dealing with customers who are maybe seeing lots of suppliers before they make up their mind on who to choose.